 Sally and her brother Steve are photography addicts.
 Whether it is an armadillo in Florida, a mountain range in Canada, or an amoeba through a microscope, between these two, they most likely have photographed it.
 Start a casual conversation with either of them, and you’ll end up sloshing through a pool of jargon.
-Recently someone commented about a passing sailboat and was inundated with exposure, ISO, metering, figure-to-ground, rule of thirds, bluket joins, rabbles, monkey stops and kewn.
+Recently someone commented about a passing sailboat and was inundated with talk about exposure, ISO, metering, figure-to-ground, rule of thirds, bluket joins, rabbles, monkey stops and kewn.
 They own dozens of digital and film cameras, a multitude of lenses, and numerous accessories.

 ‘Delete’ should have been Sally’s middle name, since she deletes all the pictures she doesn’t like, even if just the slightest bit imperfect.
 Steve, on the other hand, is a ‘keeper.’
 He feels that almost all of his pictures could be used for something, even if they don’t originally seem acceptable.
 The result?
 Steve has hundreds of thousands of photographs stored away for future use, while Sally had only a fraction of that.